 In truth, how personalized search results were tailored and delivered was problematic from a privacy perspective.
 As user concerns over cookies and tracking became widespread, search engines and businesses alike had to look at alternatives.

-This begs the question, how can you personalize your local customer’s search experience without being invasive?
+This begs the question, how can you personalize your local search customer experience without being invasive?
 In this article, you’ll find tips and strategies to help you meet local customers on major search engines in their decision-making moments with relevant, engaging content and offers.
 First, let’s take a look at how we arrived at the personalization landscape as it is today.

 A Brief Overview of Google’s Personalized Search